 The Effects of Alcohol on the Body

 We have all seen the effects that a night of binge drinking can have on the body.
 After drinking large amounts of alcohol, it can lead to a loss of balance, coordination, speech, and vision.
 The more you drink, the more likely you put your health at risk – alcohol poisoning can be fatal if it is not being addressed.

 Alcoholism is a serious disease that affects a person’s physical and mental well-being.
 Because it is a progressive disease, the more you drink, the more alcohol you need in order to obtain that same buzz.
 In fact, some alcoholics can be extremely drunk yet still have enough control to appear as if they are fine, otherwise referred to as functioning alcoholics.
 With time the alcohol will not only change the chemistry of your brain but also cause physical health issues.
 Some of the physical ailments of long-term alcohol use include:

 - High blood pressure

 Alcohol abuse may also lead to serious legal and criminal issues.

 Understanding Alcohol Abuse & Getting Help

-Part of understanding alcoholism is knowing that it is a disease that needs professional help in order to overcome it.
+Part of understanding alcoholism is knowing that it is a disease that needs professional help in order to overcome.
 Whether you are dealing with an alcoholic loved one or you are an alcoholic yourself, it is important to admit that there is a problem.
-Our inpatient detox center in Pennsylvania will help you identify the root of your drinking addiction and provide you with various therapies and programs designed to help you overcome this disease.
+Our inpatient detox center will help you identify the root of your drinking addiction and provide you with various therapies and programs designed to help you overcome this disease.
 We’ll give you the tools you need in order to help you get clean and learn how to live a sober life again.
-Contact our treatment center today to learn more about our alcohol and drug rehab in Pennsylvania.
+Contact our treatment center today to learn more about our Clearbrook drug rehab.

 - WebMD – Understanding Alcohol Use Disorder—the Basics